jtojnar/entries/README.md

 ## Development

-We do not include dependencies in the git repository, therefore you will need to install the dependencies by running `composer install` and `yarn install` to be able to run the application.
+We do not include dependencies in the git repository, therefore you will need to install the dependencies by running `composer install` and `npm install` to be able to run the application.

-Then you will need to build the assets with `yarn run build` or `yarn run dev`.
+Then you will need to build the assets with `npm run build` or `npm run dev`.
 The latter is especially useful when modifying CSS or JavaScript files, as it will monitor them and rebuild them when changed.

 ## Installation